-Although LUMA has improved the OMS environments, from production only to, most recently, a production (primary and secondary), development and User Acceptance Testing (UAT) environments, LUMA has not done any stress testing based on recommendations from the contractor supporting OMS.
-However, during Hurricane Fiona, the OMS was stressed, as depicted below in Table 4, demonstrating that it has a larger capability than normally exercised.
-In the future, the OMS will benefit from additional interfaces as AMI is fielded and implemented over the next three to four years, starting in FY2025.
-The AMI surveys will also provide the opportunity to capture the un-powered GIS features.
+LUMA has improved the OMS environments, from production only to, most recently, production (primary and secondary), development, and User Acceptance Testing (UAT) environments.
+LUMA has done stress testing based on recommendations from the contractor supporting OMS.
+The System was subjected to a stress test, a process developed by the vendor based on LUMA's requests and their recommendations.
+The vendor was given a list of feeder breakers, where they identified the transformers and customers associated to create the scripts for the test.